mszeu/PayShieldPressureTest/README.md

 **--b2** Echo received data, specified through the **--echo** parameter, back to the user.

-**--ecc** Generate an ECC public/private key pair using the Elliptic Curve algorithm curve NIST P-521.
+**--ecc** Generate an ECC public/private key pair using the Elliptic Curve algorithm.
-Depending on the firmware version the functionality may require a license and/or a firmware update
+By default, the curve used is curve used is NIST P-521, the exportability is 'S' (Sensitive) and the key usage is 'S' (Only digital signature).
+Use the parameters **--ecc-curve**, **--key-use** and **--key-exportability** to change the default values.

 ### Optional parameters